On the commutator subgroup of a right-angled Artin group: A basis for the commutator subgroup of a free group

 where $C_1,C_2 \in \mathbb{Z}$ are arbitrary integer constants.
 Denote by~$\widehat{E}$ the space obtained as the result of contraction.
 Then $\widehat{E}$ is a wedge of circles, and the circles in this wedge correspond bijectively to those edges of the graph $E$ that do not belong to the contracted maximal tree.
 These edges of $E$ are segments of the form

-where $c_i \in \mathbb{Z}$.
+where $c_i \in \mathbb{Z}$ (we also have $c_3\ne0$ in the former case, but this does not affect the subsequent argument).
 Every such segment can be completed to a loop in $E$ by adding edges from the contracted maximal tree, and we need to express the word corresponding to this loop via the commutators~\eqref{itercomm3}.

 We first consider a segment $[(c_1, c_2, c_3), \; (c_1 + 1, c_2,c_3)]$.
 It corresponds to a circle in the wedge $\widehat{E}$ and to a loop in~$E$, all of whose segments except $[(c_1, c_2, c_3), \;{(c_1 + 1, c_2,c_3)}]$ lying in the contracted maximal tree.
 This loop is given by the word $g_2^{c_2} g_1^{c_1} g_3^{c_3} g_1 g_3^{-c_3}g_1^{-c_1-1} g_2^{-c_2}$, and can be expressed via the commutators~\eqref{itercomm3} as follows: